 | PR | Ply Rating |

-Most manufacturers recommend replacing tires after 5-6 years from the date of manufacture.
-This applies regardless of tread depth.
-Use the DOT or ECE date code to check the tire’s age.
-Old tires develop micro-cracks in the rubber.
-These cracks compromise safety even if the tread looks fine.
+Most manufacturers recommend replacing tires after 5-6 years from the date of manufacture, regardless of tread depth.
+Use the DOT or ECE date code stamped on the sidewall to check the tire’s age.
+Old tires develop micro-cracks in the rubber that compromise safety even if the tread looks fine, making age checks an essential part of routine maintenance.

 For more information on selecting the right motorcycle tires, explore our guide to the best tire brands.